π¦π« Farsi-speaking applicant? Your document review is completely FREE at TopABC. Contact us on WhatsApp β

 Document assessment (also called credential evaluation or document verification) is the process of reviewing your academic credentials to determine their equivalency to the education standards of the country you are applying to.
 Universities use this process to ensure that your qualifications are genuine and comparable to their local education system.

-For example, if you completed your bachelor's degree in Afghanistan, a US university needs to understand what that degree is equivalent to in the American education system.
+For example, if you completed your bachelor's degree in the region, a US university needs to understand what that degree is equivalent to in the American education system.
 A document assessment report provides this equivalency analysis.

 Which Documents Do You Need?